ICARDA Turkey Country Office established in 1990

 - Water management research in Central Anatolia: Collaborating with Turkish scientists on the potential role of supplemental irrigation in improving wheat yields.

 - Seed system development: Developing effective seed systems and training Turkish scientists on these systems.

 - Rooftop Water Harvesting Project in Beypazari Tekke village of Ankara: Improving domestic water supply through rainwater harvesting and involving the institutions, organizations, and individuals already active in rainwater harvesting.

 - Enhancement of smallholder wheat-legume cropping systems to improve food security under a changing climate: Disseminating new cropping system technologies, especially to smallholder farmers to increase their income.

-- IPulses: Increasing food legume production by small-scale farmers to strengthen food and nutrition security through the adoption of improved technologies.
+- IPulses: Increasing food legume production by small-scale farmers to strengthen food and nutrition security through adopting improved technologies.

-- Cereal Rust Research Center: Establishing the Regional Cereal Rust Research Center (RCRRC) in Izmir to monitor rust populations in the region and test national and international material.
+- Cereal Rust Research Center: The Regional Cereal Rust Research Center (RCRRC) in Izmir monitors rust populations in the region and tests national and international materials by Turkey and ICARDA.
 The tests are done in BSL-3 bio-containment facility.
 The RCRRC also develops rust-resistant germplasm and makes it available to regional scientists and breeders.